MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    > By saving data to Azure Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account, which may differ from where data is stored in Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)
    >
    > Currently, ingested entities are always stored in the Customer Insights managed data lake.
-   > We support only Azure Data Lake Gen2 storage accounts from the same Azure region you selected above to provision your Customer Insights environment.
-Specifying an Azure Data Lake from a different Azure region is not supported.
+   > We support only Azure Data Lake Gen2 storage accounts from the same Azure region you selected when creating the environment.
    > We support only Azure Data Lake Gen2 Hierarchical Name Space (HNS) enabled storage accounts.
-Non-HNS storage accounts aren't supported yet.

    - For the Azure Data Lake Storage Gen2 option, you need to specify the **Account name** and **Account key** for your storage account.
 The **Container** name can't be changed.

-   - If you want to use [predictions](predictions.md), enter your Common Data Service instance URL in the **Server address** field under **Use predictions**.
+   - If you want to use [predictions](predictions.md), enter the Common Data Service instance URL in the **Server address** field under **Use predictions**.

-   When you run processes in Customer Insights, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
+   When you run processes, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
 Data files and model.json files will be created and added to the respective subfolders based on the process you run.

    If you create multiple instances of Customer Insights and choose to save the output entities from those instances in your storage account, separate folders will be created for each instance with ci_<instanceid> in the container.